 Ireland’s incredible victory last Saturday came with a hefty price tag for one of the Warriors that ultimately slayed the New Zealand team.
+An ACL Injury.

 The pitch side medical team probably knew this was an ACL (Anterior Cruciate Ligament) injury if they saw the mechanism of injury.
 Foot planted combined with an awkward rotation meant that the incredible force an athlete like Murphy can produce exceeded the ability of the ligament to withstand it.